pmfibranz/pmfibranz.github.io/README.md

 **Duration:** May 2018 - July 2022

 - Managed and configured Okta as the primary Identity Access Management solution on a global scale.
-- Responsible for the configuration and managment of the enterprise's internal certificate authority, as well as the tracking and renewal of SSL/TLS certificates.
+- Responsible for the configuration and management of the enterprise's internal certificate authority, as well as the tracking and renewal of SSL/TLS certificates.
 - Completed Yubikey evaluation and proof of concept.
 - Participated in hiring process, onboarding, and mentoring of an international team member stationed in India.
 - Directly supervised and mentored the Informations Security & Privacy summer intern.
 Was also responsible for payroll approvals & performance review.